Click here to access a written transcript of this episode.

 - How you don't have to be “broken” to get something out of therapy.

 - Medication and how the choice to take it doesn't mean you're weak.

 - Deserving help regardless of whether you have a traumatic past or some other “reason” to suffer from the mental health issues that you do.

-The Girl Gang is made up of Shohreh, host of the Redefining Health & Wellness podcast, as well as two of her closest friends, Tiffany Cunningham and Ally Ridnour.
+The Girl Gang is made up of Shohreh Davoodi, host of the Conjuring Up Courage podcast, as well as two of her closest friends, Tiffany Cunningham and Ally Ridnour.